Doctor's Approach

 Impetigo is generally treated with a seven-to-10-day course of prescription oral antibiotics and/or topical antibiotics.
 The sores tend to heal slowly, so it is important to complete the full course of medications.
 Please note that over-the-counter topical antibiotics (such as Neosporin) are not effective for treating impetigo.

-Schedule an Appointment Now
+Schedule a Dermatology Appointment

 Recent Blogs